firozkhan18/technologies-notes/core-java-basics-1-1.md

 - `getInstance()` method for creating instances of Singleton classes.
 - `newInstance()` method for creating and returning new instances from the factory method each time it's called.

+## Other Examples of Factory Methods in JDK

+- **`valueOf()`**: Returns an object created by a factory equivalent to the value of the parameter passed.
+- **`getInstance()`**: Creates an instance of a Singleton class.
+- **`newInstance()`**: Creates and returns a new instance from a factory method each time it is called.
+- **`getType()` and `newType()`**: Equivalent to `getInstance()` and `newInstance()`, but used when the factory method resides in a separate class.

 ### Problems Solved by Factory Method Pattern in Java

 In object-oriented languages, certain principles like abstraction and polymorphism are essential, and encapsulation and delegation are critical concepts.
 A well-designed system delegates tasks to different objects and incorporates encapsulation.
 However, frameworks often do not know what kind of object to create at runtime; they only know the interface or abstract class.
 Since we cannot instantiate interfaces or abstract classes, this creates a challenge.
 Using the `new` keyword directly violates the principle of programming to an interface rather than an implementation, resulting in inflexible code that is hard to maintain.

 The Factory design pattern addresses this issue by modeling an interface for creating an object, allowing subclasses to decide which class to instantiate at creation time.
 It promotes loose coupling by eliminating the need to bind application-specific classes into the code.
 The factory methods are typically implemented as virtual methods, leading to the term "Virtual Constructor."

+### The Core Problem

+Sometimes, an application or framework does not know what kind of object it needs to create at runtime; it only knows the interface or abstract class.
+Since we cannot instantiate interfaces or abstract classes, this presents a challenge.

+When creating objects using `new()`, we violate the principle of programming to interfaces rather than implementations, resulting in inflexible code that is hard to maintain and modify.

+### Benefits of Using the Factory Method Pattern

+By utilizing the Factory Method design pattern in Java, we can overcome these challenges.
+It addresses the following problems:

+1. **Decoupling Object Creation**: The framework knows when it has to create an object but may not know what kind of object.
+Factory methods can delegate the instantiation process to subclasses, promoting loose coupling.

+2. **Avoiding Hard-Coded Dependencies**: If a class needs to contain objects from other classes or class hierarchies, using the `new` keyword directly creates hard-coded dependencies.
+The factory pattern allows for a more flexible approach, as it can model an interface for creating an object and let its subclasses decide which class to instantiate.

+3. **Virtual Constructors**: Factory methods are typically implemented as virtual methods, making this pattern sometimes referred to as the "Virtual Constructor."
+These methods create objects of the desired product or target classes.

 ## When to Use Factory Design Pattern in Java
 - Static Factory methods are common in frameworks where library code needs to create objects of types that may be subclassed by applications using the framework.